Whitney towers and gropes in 4--manifolds: Introduction

 \subsection{Further applications}

 Although closely related, Whitney towers are slightly more general objects than gropes as is suggested by the association of {\em rooted} trees to gropes and {\em un}rooted trees to Whitney towers.
 This generality is conducive to defining geometric invariants associated to an obstruction theory (as mentioned in Remark~\ref{rem:tau}) as well as manipulating the shape of gropes (as in Corollaries~\ref{cor:half-grope} and \ref{cor:k-slice} above).
 However, in certain constructions it is useful to convert Whitney towers into gropes, for instance to take advantage of nice properties of embedded grope complements.
-This interplay is exploited in \cite{ST4} which investigates the geometric information that is {\em not} seen by Milnor's $\mu$--invariants and the Kontsevich integral in the setting of link concordance.
-Recent work of Conant and Teichner (\cite{CT1}, \cite{CT2}) suggests that the study of both 3-- and 4--dimensional grope cobordism of restricted graph type can play an important role in the general theory of knots and links.
+This interplay is exploited in \cite{CST2,WTCCL} which describes the geometry of Milnor's $\mu$--invariants in terms of Whitney towers and grope concordance.
+Recent work of Conant and Teichner \cite{CT1,CT2} suggests that the study of both 3-- and 4--dimensional grope cobordism of restricted graph type can play an important role in the general theory of knots and links.
 The relevant graphs in 4--dimensions are the unitrivalent trees which occur here naturally in the context of Whitney towers.
 Perhaps an analogous notion of Whitney tower projected into 3-dimensions with associated unitrivalent graphs could be useful in understanding 3--dimensional grope cobordism.